-Testimony on HB 1674, a Bill to Require Labeling of Genetically Engineered Food before the New Hampshire House Environment and Agriculture Committee Concord, NH
+Testimony on H 7274, Genetically Engineered Raw and Packaged Food Labeling Act before the Rhode Island House Health, Education & Welfare Committee Providence, RI By Michael Hansen, Ph.D.
+Senior Scientist, Consumers Union February 9, 2016

-By

-Michael Hansen, Ph.D.
-Senior Scientist, Consumers Union January 26, 2016

-Thank you for the opportunity to present testimony on HB 3242, a bill that would require the labeling of food and food products derived from genetically engineered (GE) organisms.
-My name is Michael Hansen and I am a senior scientist at Consumers Union (CU), the policy and advocacy arm of Consumer Reports, whose headquarters is located in Yonkers.
+Thank you for the opportunity to present testimony on H 7274, a bill that would require the labeling of food and food products derived from genetically engineered (GE) organisms.
+My name is Michael Hansen and I am a senior scientist at Consumers Union1 (CU), the policy and advocacy arm of Consumer Reports, whose headquarters is located in Yonkers.
 I have worked on the issue of genetically engineered foods for more than 25 years and have been involved in the decisions/debate about these foods at the state, national and international levels.
-We strongly support HB 1674.
+Consumer Reports has long supported labeling of GE foods.2 We strongly support HB 7274.